Green Getaway through the Plateau Region of the Parkway in Virginia

 You may be wondering why we didn’t just take the BRP from Asheville straight on to our first stop.
 That’s definitely an option if you have the time – but with the speed limit set at 35-45 mph on the Blue Ridge Parkway, we would’ve needed to alot longer than the four days planned for this trip.

 You may also wonder why we didn’t just use Waze, Google Maps, or our onboard navigation to plan the whole journey.
-This is because none of these reliably include directions to or along the Parkway.
-We know this is hard to fathom these days, but the fact is: the Blue Ridge Parkway is a federally-maintained scenic byway.
-Although you will sometimes find your online mapping or GPS sends you along the Parkway in its directions, it actually isn’t fully mapped in any of these systems.
-The reasons for this are numerous: the Blue Ridge Parkway doesn’t have a highway number (or typical addresses), cell reception is spotty at best along this mountainous road, and navigation apps and systems are designed to take you the quickest route from Point A to Point B. The Blue Ridge Parkway may be the most beautiful route around, but it’s rarely the fastest.
+This is because the Blue Ridge Parkway is a federally-maintained scenic byway.
+Although you will sometimes find your online mapping or GPS sends you along the Parkway in its directions, there may be difficulties in using other mapping sytems: the Blue Ridge Parkway doesn’t have a highway number (or typical addresses), cell reception is spotty at best along this mountainous road, and navigation apps and systems may be designed to take you the quickest route from Point A to Point B. The Blue Ridge Parkway may be the most beautiful route around, but it’s rarely the fastest.

 Given all this, here are our pro tips for navigating your Parkway road trip: